CIGIHub/greyjay/README.md

 ### Theme including

-*This hasn't been implemented yet*, but it maybe a preferable to helping themes where we want to change the header and footer.
+*This hasn't been implemented yet*, but it maybe a preferable to ThemeContent for themes where we want to change the header and footer.

 ## Settings